Bfgeshka/awesome-c/README.md

 * [cloudwu/coroutine](https://github.com/cloudwu/coroutine) - A asymmetric coroutine library for C.
 * [concurrencykit/ck](https://github.com/concurrencykit/ck) - Concurrency primitives, safe memory reclamation mechanisms and non-blocking (including lock-free) data structures designed to aid in the research, design and implementation of high performance concurrent systems developed in C99+.
 * [cudpp/cudpp](https://github.com/cudpp/cudpp) - CUDA Data Parallel Primitives Library
+* [etmc/lemon](https://github.com/etmc/lemon) - Lemon is an MPI parallel I/O library that is intended to allow for efficient parallel I/O of both binary and metadata on massively parallel architectures.
+Data is stored in the SciDAC Lattice QCD Interchange Message Encapsulation format, that allows for storing large blocks of binary data and corresponding metadata in the same file.

 ## Crypto ##
 Mostly library implementations of well-known cryptographic algorithms or